segmentio/segment-docs/src/connections/destinations/catalog/google-cloud-storage/index.md

 title: Google Cloud Storage Destination
 beta: true
 ---

-## Getting Started

 {% include content/connection-modes.md %}

 The Google Cloud Storage destination puts the raw logs of the data Segment receives into your GCS bucket.

-**Note:** The data is copied into your bucket at least every hour.
+The data is copied into your bucket at least every hour.
 You might see multiple files over a period of time depending on how much data is copied.

 Keep in mind that Google Cloud Storage works differently from most of our destinations.
 Using a destinations selector like the [integrations object](https://segment.com/docs/connections/spec/common/#integrations) does not affect events in the case of Google Cloud Storage.

+Note: The GCS destination is currently in beta, and does not support product features such as deletions, replays, and error handling.
+Please note that errors for this destination are currently not shown in the Segment workspace.

-## Required Steps
+## Getting Started

 1. Create a Service Account to allow Segment to copy files into the bucket
 2. Create a bucket in your preferred region.